makersacademy/chitter-challenge/peeps_class_design.md

 peeps.user_id # =>  '1'
 # Add more examples for each method

-#3 Creates a single user record
+#3 Creates a single peep record
 repo = PeepsRepository.new

 peep = Peeps.new